ptr1337/llvm-bolt-builds/README.md

 the code in a way, that allows faster execution.

 Measure performance gains and evaluate if its worth the hazzle :)
-You can experiment with technologies, maybe `ThinLTO` is better then `FullLTO`,
+You can experiment with technologies, maybe `ThinLTO` is better than `FullLTO`,

 For the last bit of performance, you can run several different workloads and then merge the resulted profiles with 'merge-fdata \*.fdata > combined.fdata' and then optimize the libary with llvm-bolt again. and nothing else!
 The same goes for `BOLT`.